abhisheks2010/ALLCDRTOSQL1/readme.md

 It handles local UAE numbers by defaulting to the "AE" region.

-It corrects malformed international numbers that start with a 0 instead of a + (e.g., 091... becomes +91...).
+It corrects malformed international numbers that start with a 0 instead of a +.

-It correctly identifies 4-digit internal extensions and categorizes them as "Internal" without assigning a country code.
+It correctly identifies 4-digit internal extensions and categorizes them as "Internal".